toriowtf/implementing-design-patterns/README.md

 ```

 ## Decorator
-The Decorator pattern is used for enhancing the delivery process.
-UpgradeDecorator is an abstract class that serves as the base for concrete decorators like ExpressDeliveryDecorator, GiftWrapDecorator, and LiteDeliveryDecorator.
+The Decorator pattern is used for enhancing the delivery process. `UpgradeDecorator` is an abstract class that serves as the base for concrete decorators like `ExpressDeliveryDecorator`, `GiftWrapDecorator`, and `LiteDeliveryDecorator`.
 ```java
 DeliveryUpgrades basicDelivery = new DefaultDelivery();
 DeliveryUpgrades giftWrapDelivery = new GiftWrapDecorator(basicDelivery);